Vask af dit bæreredskab

 WOOL

-When it comes to washing wool, you can often get away with quite a bit.
-Carrying tools made of wool can be refreshed by airing outside, or by hanging them up in the bathroom while you take a shower, so that they are refreshed by the humidity.
+To avoid this combination, we discourage machine washing carriers that contain wool.
+When it comes to washing wool, you often need very little.
+Wool carriers can be refreshed by airing them outside or by hanging them in the bathroom while you take a steamy shower to rejuvenate them with humidity.

 WASH

-Carrying equipment made of wool should be washed by hand in lukewarm water (max.
-30 celcius) with liquid detergent specially made for wool.
-I use a (large) baby bath.
-Fill the tub with hand-warm water, add the detergent, stir to distribute, then submerge the carrier completely in the water, making sure it is thoroughly wet.
+Wool carriers should be hand washed in lukewarm water (max.
+30 degrees Celsius) with a liquid detergent specially made for wool.
+I use a (large) baby bathtub.
+Fill the tub with lukewarm water, add the detergent, swirl to distribute it, and then immerse the carrier completely in the water, making sure it's thoroughly wet.
 Stir as little as possible.
-Wetness, temperature change and friction are what cause felting.
-Leave the fabric in the water and gently squeeze it.
+Moisture, temperature changes, and friction cause felting.
+Let the fabric sit in the water, gently pressing on it.
+Once the wrap/sling is thoroughly soaked, lift it out while supporting the weight evenly.
+Empty the tub and refill it with clean water at the same temperature.
+Soak again and gently stir/squeeze to remove any soap residue.

 DRYING

-Carefully squeeze out excess water - do not wring!
+Gently press out excess water - do not wring!
 Place the wrap/sling on one or more bath towels and fold it if necessary.
-Then roll it up in the towel(s).
-Then gently step on the roller to force the water into the towels.
-Unroll and lay the wrap/sling flat to dry on new towels or spread out on a drying rack.
-It is important that the weight is distributed fairly evenly to avoid the wrap drying in a crooked shape.
+Then roll it up in the towel/towels.
+Step on the roll gently to press the water into the towels.
+Unroll and lay the wrap/sling flat to dry on fresh towels or spread it out on a drying rack.
+It's important to distribute the weight fairly evenly to avoid the carrier drying in a misshapen manner.
+Never put a wool wrap or sling in the dryer - it will felt even on a cold setting.

 IRONING